iEdgir01/radarr-autodelete/README.md

 ## `ENVIRONMENT_VARIABLES` Setup - this creates the config.yml values within /config from config.template.

-To configure the script add these ENVIROMENT_VARIABLES to the docker compose / OMV setup or edit the `config.template` file and save it as `config.yml`. the config.yml needs to be saved inside ``/path/to/your/radarr_autodelete/config``.
+To configure the script add these ENVIROMENT_VARIABLES to the docker compose or edit the `config.template` file and save it as `config.yml`. the config.yml needs to be saved inside ``/path/to/your/radarr_autodelete/config``.

 ```bash